Autopsy of John F. Kennedy: Speculation and conspiracy theories

 Most historians regard the autopsy as the "most botched" segment of the government's investigation.

 In 1966, Kennedy's brain was found to be missing from the National Archives.
-Conspiracy theorists often claim that the brain may have shown a bullet from the front.
+Several assassination conspiracy theorists often claim that the brain may have shown indications of a bullet from the front.
 It has also been suggested that Robert Kennedy destroyed the brain.
 Historian James Swanson theorized that he may have done so to "conceal evidence of the true extent of President Kennedy's illnesses, or perhaps to conceal evidence of the number of medications that President Kennedy was taking".

-Conspiracy theorists often allege that the autopsy was controlled by the military.
-During the 1969 trial of Clay Shaw for conspiring to assassinate Kennedy, pathologist Finck testified that when Dr. Humes asked "Who is in charge here?" an unknown army general stepped forward and said he was.
+Some conspiracy theorists often allege that the autopsy was controlled by the military.
+During the 1969 trial of Clay Shaw for conspiring to assassinate Kennedy, pathologist Finck testified that when Humes asked "Who is in charge here?" an unknown army general stepped forward and said he was.
 However, Bugliosi notes that Finck was only referring to the "over-all" operations of the autopsy.

 According to Humes, he "destroyed by burning certain preliminary draft notes" about the autopsy.
 Mark Lane claimed that this was destruction of evidence.
 In a 1992 interview with JAMA, Humes explained that he had already transcribed them and, as they were splattered with Kennedy's blood, did not wish for them to become a collector's item.

 In 1980, David Lifton's Best Evidence was published by Macmillan.
 It was met with critical praise, made The New York Times Best Seller list, and was selected for the Book of the Month Club.
 In it, Lifton argues that Kennedy's body was tampered and altered to support the appearance of a single shooter before it arrived at Bethesda.
 Vincent Bugliosi noted that it may be the most "preposterous" conspiracy theory relating to the assassination.

 Lifton's strongest piece of evidence, according to Bugliosi, is a November 26, 1963 FBI memo that describes Kennedy's body as having had "surgery of the head area, namely in the top of the skull" before the autopsy.
-However, former FBI agent James W. Sibbert stated in 1999 that this claim originated from Dr. Humes, who said it upon first seeing Kennedy's body.
+Former FBI agent James W. Sibbert stated in 1999 that this claim originated from Humes, who said it upon first seeing Kennedy's body.